NAV

 There are three ways to make a capture:

 It is available to do a partial capture.
 It will be less than the order amount and immediately final.
-This is the default if you do not pass depositType.
-Also, you can make multiple captures on the Merchant Portal and over the API.

-Autocompletion and Autoreversal
+Autocompletion and autoreversal

 Stored-credential transactions